 The state-owned railway company SNCF advises passengers not to travel by train from tonight to Thursday morning as the strike will create congestion for a total of 4.5 million passengers using daily rail transport.
 Tomorrow, the striking railway will be joined by dissatisfied employees from the waste collection and on Sunday by the energy sector.

-Also today, Air France’s staff will strike at the call of 11 syndicates asking for a widespread wage increase of 6%, said Wings Herald.
+Also today, Air France’s staff will strike at the call of 11 syndicates asking for a widespread wage increase of 6%.
 This demand has no direct link with government reforms, but it also aggravates social tension.

 The trade unions from the state railways protest against the abolition of the special railway status for the newcomers, the conditions for opening up to the competition and the transformation of the company into a limited liability company, which they see paved the way for future privatization – something the government denies.